OrlaBr/triflake-studios/README.md

 ***
 #### Sections Build
 My website was developed using Gitpod and hosted using Github, generated from a template created by the Code Institute, and then deployed directly from the master branch.
 Regular changes were made and all updates were then committed to the master branch.
 Using the django framework,  I created and developed the website in stages.
 Building the first app ‘ecommerce’ and then each section of the website in turn.
-Django has a built in database sqlite, which was used to build the website.
-I built the following django apps:
+U used the Django built in database sqlite.
+I then built the following django apps:
  - Ecommerce - main app
  - Static - css stylesheet and stripe javascript
  - Accounts - user section